-Triora is a village in Liguria, located about 100 km (60 mi) southwest of Genoa and some 25 km (15) northwest of Imperia.
+Triora is a village in Liguria, located about 60 mi (100 km) southwest of Genoa and some 15 mi (25 km) northwest of Imperia.
 The village is often called “the town of witches.”
 So it's not surprising that the most iconic Halloween celebration in Italy takes place here.
 In the middle ages, Triora witnessed trials where about 200 local women were accused of witchcraft and such crimes as spreading the plague, calling acid rain, and cannibalism of newborns.
 The folklore accounts of these events still live in Triora.
-Local women dress up as witches, and tourists as welcome to join haunted tours.
-On the night of October 31, there are plenty of entertainment, pumpkin decorations and costume contests.
+Local women dress up as witches, and tourists are welcome to join haunted tours.
+On the night of October 31, there is plenty of entertainment, pumpkin decorations, and costume contests.

-The ancient town of Corinaldo in the Province of Ancona of central Italy, located in about 80 km (50 mi) north of Assisi, also hosts a massive Halloween celebration called Festa Delle Streghe (Festival of the Witches).
+The ancient town of Corinaldo in the Province of Ancona of central Italy, located about 50 mi (80 km) north of Assisi, also hosts a massive Halloween celebration called Festa Delle Streghe (Festival of the Witches).
 During the holiday the town transforms into a Halloween-themed amusement park.
-The streets are dotted with different sets with actors playing witches, skeletons and monsters.
+The streets are dotted with different sets with actors playing witches, skeletons, and monsters.
 There is a haunted house and a Miss Strega (Miss Witch) Contest.
-Music, dance, performances and great food are guaranteed.
+Music, dance, performances, and great food are guaranteed.

 For the tickets and latest updates, please check with the official websites (see External Resources below.)
 Also, take a look at the map suggesting the best accommodations nearby.